-The list of professionals who are authorized to sign the application form are listed on the last page of the form, which states:
+The list of professionals who are authorized to sign the application form are listed at the bottom of the fist page page of the application, which states:

 "Certifying authority" is defined to include doctors of medicine and osteopathy, ophthalmologists, optometrists, registered nurses, therapists, professional staff of hospitals, institutions, and public or welfare agencies (e.g., social workers, case workers, counselors, vocational rehabilitation counselors, home teachers, and superintendents).
 In the absence of any of these, certification may be made by professional librarians.
 In the case of a Learning Disability, the certifying authority must be a doctor of medicine or osteopathy.
 Certifying authorities are not permitted to certify relatives.

 Please note that only medical doctors MD or doctors of osteopathy DO may certify the application of a Coloradan with a reading (learning) disability, such as dyslexia or attention deficit disorder.
 Nurse Practitioners, Physicians's Assistants and PhD Psychologists are not MDs or DOs.

 You can select your recorded books and magazines from a national collection that includes bestsellers, classics, mysteries, westerns, poetry, biographies, informational works, religious literature, children's books, and foreign language materials.
 You can also subscribe to more than 80 popular magazines.

 You are eligible for the Colorado Talking Book Library service if:

 - you are legally blind;